-This restaurant is not a secret - so get a reservation unless you want to try your luck at bar seats.
-In the sunny summer months (when fried zucchini blossoms are on the menu - get them), ask for a table near the window for your date, parents dinner, or throw-down group hang.
-You can’t go wrong with anything involving pasta here, but if you stare at the menu as long as you would a page in “Where’s Waldo” and still can’t decide what to order, there’s a prix fixe option that incorporates every appetizer, pasta, and entree Spinasse offers in a family-style tasting.
+This restaurant is not a secret, so nab a reservation a couple of weeks in advance unless you want to try your luck at bar seats.
+In the sunny summer months, snack on crispy fried zucchini blossoms stuffed with ricotta alongside a spritz.
+When the temperature dips below 40, bask in the steam of rich bolognese or risotto doused in Calabrian chile oil, swiping bread to capture the last bits of flavorful sauce.
+And if you stare at the menu as long as you would a page in “Where’s Waldo” and still can’t decide what to order, there’s a prix-fixe option that incorporates every appetizer, pasta, and entree that comes as a family-style tasting.

 Ask for extras.

-It is near-impossible to find fried zucchini blossoms anywhere in Seattle, but Spinasse gets it.
-Usually a summer item, the squash flowers are stuffed with ricotta and lemon, battered and fried in a snack form you should be having with wine.
+It’s tough to find fried zucchini blossoms anywhere in Seattle, but Spinasse gets it.
+Usually a summer item, the squash flowers are stuffed with ricotta and lemon zest, battered and fried in delicious snack form.

 A Spinasse staple, and with good reason.
-This pasta cures whatever seasonal affective disorder you have that gives you awful winter emotions.
-It’s a pitcher’s mound of extremely thin egg noodles covered in a bolognese that isn’t too heavy on the tomato but is heavy on the deliciousness.
-If the cavatelli isn’t on the menu, get this.
+This pasta cures those sad, sunset-at-4pm winter emotions.
+It’s a pitcher’s mound of extremely thin egg noodles covered in a bolognese that isn’t too heavy on the tomato but is heavy on the richness.

 Young children and grown adults might not agree on much, but they can definitely come to the same consensus on two things: dentist waiting rooms suck, and Spinasse’s velvety tajarin con burro e salvia does not.
 For a bundle of pasta that’s simply buttered noodles with cheese and snips of sage, it’s outstanding - and even better than the ragù (if you had to choose one).